laurarnichols/CrossSectionCalculations/Notes/ProblemThoughts/HRelease.md

 6. If it was, end and report $\Delta t_{\text{total}}$.
 If it wasn't, step the H out by another displacement step and start the loop over.

 ### Assumptions
+* The energy of the system as the H migrates away is not significantly impacted by the additional atom movements
+* The band eigenvalues do not significantly change as the H is displaced
 * Matrix elements do not significantly change as the H migrates away
 * Phonons do not change significantly
 * Energy goes into phonon modes weighted by the Huang-Rhys factor

+## Improvements on assumptions

+### Only using total energy as a function of H displacement
+One of the assumptions in the simple model is to move the H atom away from equilibrium towards being released to map the total energy along the path.
+The total energy is needed to go into the delta function for energy conservation.
+This delta function is highly sensitive, so one way to increase the accuracy of our calculations would be to instead recalculate the energy along the way.
+Here are some options in order of increasing accuracy:
+1. Use the total energy curve from only moving the hydrogen from equilibrium to release
+2. Use the total energy curve from only moving the hydrogen, but only do it $n$ steps at a time, with the starting point including some shifts from other atoms each time
+3. Recalculate the total energy each time step only after self-consistency is reached
+4. Recalculate the total energy of the system at the end of each round of the self-consistent loop to feed into the next loop

 ## Questions